Updated: May 2

 Passive income is just one way we can ensure we have multiple revenue streams.
 I will be looking more explicitly at some of the different ways in the future so be sure to subscribe to the blog all my other social media platforms so you don’t miss out.

 Another aspect you may consider is who your customers are and whether you need to branch out to more.
 I know of businesses that only do work for 1 other business or provide products for one retailer.
 More often than not it is because they are inundated with work and orders from that one retailer and the money is really good.
 But businesses can be sold and the new owners may not want to use you or pay you as much, and what happens if that business collapses?
 There may be times where people are paying you for exclusivity to a product and therefore you can’t sell it elsewhere but then it would be worth looking at other products or services that you could offer to others just in case.

 I am fully aware that there will be many that have been established for years and years by only supplying to one customer, but there will be many more that have struggled to make it and have found themselves majorly out of pocket because the sole business/customer that they worked for went bankrupt or stop using them altogether for one reason or another.

 Some good things last, but others are only for a season and when considering the longevity of any business it is important to consider the potential pitfalls and circumstances that could arise, crippling your business and bringing all your time, energy, effort, finances and sacrifices to a standstill.
-This pandemic has been a firm reminder that we don’t truly know what the future holds or what is around the corner and that it is important to establish multiple revenue streams to help us ride out the rough times and enable us to stand the test of time.
+(Check out our blog on 'What-if Plans') This pandemic has been a firm reminder that we don’t truly know what the future holds or what is around the corner and that it is important to establish multiple revenue streams to help us ride out the rough times and enable us to stand the test of time.

 Monitor cash flow